 Cheryl Lucas, Assistant Director of Nursing, Army Distaff Center at Knollwood, Washington, DC, for perseverance in serving as the front-line infection control nurse, testing hundreds of residents, providing updated information, comforting family members, and communicating hope during this pandemic.

-Aubrey Marrow, Resident Life Associate, Providence Place Senior Living of Drums, PA, for his enthusiasm and fun-loving spirit, sharing his passion for dance and his extraordinary devotion to COVID residents, as evidenced by his prepping a COVID survivor for her 101st birthday.
+Aubrey Marrow, Resident Life Associate, Providence Place Senior Living of Drums, PA, for his enthusiasm and fun-loving spirit, sharing his passion for dance, as evidenced in the video below, and his extraordinary devotion to COVID residents, as evidenced by his prepping a COVID survivor for her 101st birthday.
+(Video below.)

 Steve Roy McLean, Porter, Army Distaff Center at Knollwood, Washington, DC, for working double shifts during the most intense period of the pandemic, when so many workers were calling-out from sickness or fear.
 Steve worked tirelessly and with great humor to support residents and staff, cleaning and disinfecting areas to ensure they had a clean, safe environment, assisting the engineering team and leading the EVS prayer circle after the loss of a teammate.